bertrandchenal/lakota/README.md

 # Caching

-Caching can be enabled by instanciating a Repo object combining several locations with a `+`:
+Caching can be enabled by instantiating a Repo object combining several locations with a `+`:

 ``` python